 ‘Along with downtime, it’s what keeps them up at night.
 Knowing that there are ‘best of breed’ solutions available to address them – but that they’re not an option – must be incredibly frustrating for many professionals.
 Having the opportunity to adopt new solutions that will help organisations make strides towards energy efficiency should be open to everyone.’

 Energy prices are set to rise.
 Demands on IT are increasing all the time.
 And there is mounting pressure from governments to meet energy targets.
 Some would say the data centre industry is facing an energy crisis.
 Given the current state of affairs, no-one can afford to ignore the opportunity to cut the data centre energy bill.

 Enlogic exists to draw awareness to the rack and more specifically the PDU to make significant energy savings, providing that small things can make a big difference.
 It is better to accurately measure energy consumption and proactively ensure operating efficiency.
 This creates a new freedom to explore technologies that optimise server performance.

-There is also a strong argument for increasing the temperature in the data centre by one degree without compromising reliability.
+There is also an argument for increasing the temperature in the data centre by one degree without compromising reliability.